katrinafyi/comp4403-notes/Static Semantics.md

 ## Notation

 - Abstract syntax is written in sans-serif font.
-For example the expression `y+1` in code is written as $\textsf{y}+1$ here.
+For example the expression `y+1` in code is written as $\textsf {y} + 1$ here.
 This corresponds to expression nodes and statement nodes.
 - Semantic constructs are written in $\textit{italics}$.
 For example, the type $\operatorname{\textit{ref}}\,(T)$.
 These are most commonly types or other static checker constructs like the symbol table.
 - The use of arrows is very precise:
   - $\to$ denotes functions,